clerma/kendramckinneycreative/site/collections/_posts/2024-10-07-common-resume-mistakes-and-how-to-avoid-them.md

 #### **How to Fix It:**

 * **Stick to a Clean Layout:** Choose a simple, professional design that prioritizes readability.
-Use standard headers like "Work Experience," "Skills," and "Education," and make sure your fonts are legible (e.g., Arial, Calibri, or Times New Roman at 10-12pt).
+Use standard headers like “Work Experience,” “Skills,” and “Education,” and make sure your fonts are legible (e.g., Arial, Calibri, or Times New Roman at 10-12pt).
 * **Use Bullet Points:** Bullet points help break up text and make your resume easier to skim.
 Limit each job to 3-6 bullet points that highlight key accomplishments or responsibilities.
 * **Leave White Space:** Don’t try to cram too much information onto one page.
 Adequate white space makes your resume more readable and allows the recruiter to focus on your most important points.